 Alcoholism can cause deficiencies in certain B vitamins.

 Medications – especially those used to treat cancer and HIV/AIDS.
+Chemotherapy medications can induce peripheral neuropathy.

 BMC Cancer.
 2012.
 Omega-3 fatty acids are protective against paclitaxel-induced peripheral neuropathy: a randomized double-blind placebo controlled trial.